Ever felt like your brain is running on empty, even after a full night’s sleep? You’re not alone.

-What Is Work Burnout?
+What is Work burnout?

-Burnout is more than just being tired—it’s a deep, soul-crushing exhaustion that hits you mentally, emotionally, and physically.
+Work Burnout is more than just being tired—it’s a deep, soul-crushing exhaustion that hits you mentally, emotionally, and physically.
 If you work in blue-collar jobs, healthcare, or hospitality, you probably know exactly what I mean.
 Long hours, constant pressure, and never enough time to catch your breath can leave you feeling drained, no matter how much rest you get.

 Why Burnout Happens